 Joel Embiid News: Not listed on injury report

-Embiid (illness) isn't listed on the injury report for Wednesday's game against the Wizards.
+Embiid (oblique) has been removed from the injury report ahead of Monday's game against the Spurs.

-Embiid was under the weather during Monday's loss to the Heat, when he posted 26 points (10-25 FG, 2-6 3Pt, 4-5 FT), seven rebounds, three assists and one block in 34 minutes.
-However, the illness won't cause him to miss Wednesday's contest.
-The star big man has appeared in three straight outings, averaging 30.0 points, 6.3 rebounds, 4.0 assists and 1.3 blocks in 32.7 minutes per contest over that stretch.
+Embiid skipped the second leg of a back-to-back set Saturday for rest purposes, but he'll be back in action Monday evening, which should shift Andre Drummond back to the second unit.
+There will also be fewer minutes available for Adem Bona with Embiid active.

 Win Your League With RotoWire!